chrisStepien/NimbleKnight/README.md

 Uniqueness: Replayable level to get better at defeating more monsters to gain more points to improve all time highscore.

-Game Vision: I wanted to try to make a game that had more mechanics and would be more chalenging to make than just an ordinary arcade game.
+Game Vision: I wanted to try to make a game that had more mechanics and would be more challenging to make than just an ordinary arcade game.
 So I decided to create a platformer because I personally find them enjoyable.
 It wasn't until the last minute that I decided to make it an auto-scroller instead of a normal platformer where the camera moves with the player.
 I also wanted to make the gameplay more challenging by adding monsters and a final boss.

 # Controls